hefloryd/mtb-example-uphy/README.md

 ### Regenerating Device-Specific Artifacts
 The U-Phy Device Generator (upgen) is part of the U-Phy Middleware.
 The executables are located in the `bin` folder, with versions available for both Linux and Windows.

-The script `run-uphy-device-generator.sh` in the project root folder is a helper utility for running the upgen tool.
+The script `uphy-device-generator.sh` in the project root folder is a helper utility for running the upgen tool.
 It can be run using the Modus shell.
 Pass your device model as an argument to the script to generate its artifacts.

 ```